gnuradio/greps/grep-0018-modernize-c++.md

 * possibly allows compiler optimizations

 Recommendation:
-* private members and other `_impl.xx` code should be free to change at any time to add const
-* adding const to exposed interfaces can be done between minor releases
+* add `const` to large scope variables (e.g. member variables) when appropriate
+* new code can have `const` for small scope (temporary) variables, but don't go back and change old code
+* "large" and "small" scope border line is subjective, but 3 lines is small, member variable (indefinite time scope) is large

-Risks: none.
+Risks: none

-### More constexpr
+### More `constexpr`

 `constexpr` guarantees compile time evaluation.